Argentina set to make $1.9 bln loan payment to IMF on Wednesday - source

 A government spokesman could not be reached for comment late Tuesday night.

-Argentina is seeking a new IMF program to roll over some $45 billion in payments it still owes.
+As Argentina's economy pulls out of a recession that started in 2018, the year that the previous administration signed an ill-fated $57 billion IMF standby lending deal, it continues to grapple with inflation running at more than 50% per year.

-As Argentina's economy pulls out of a recession that started in 2018, the year that the previous administration signed its ill-fated IMF standby loan deal, it continues to grapple with inflation running at more than 50% per year.
+Argentina is seeking to roll over some $45 billion it still owes from the 2018 pact.

 The two sides have been locked in talks for over a year, but hopes have grown recently about a deal and agreement over a medium-term economic plan, key to restoring Argentina's credibility with the bond market.
 In the first quarter of 2022, about $4 billion more is due to be paid to the IMF by Argentina.

-After getting walloped in a recent midterm congressional election, the administration of President Alberto Fernandez is facing political headwinds as average Argentines struggle with high poverty rates and salaries that cannot keep up with fast-rising consumer prices.
+After getting walloped in a recent midterm congressional election, the administration of President Alberto Fernandez is facing political headwinds as average Argentines struggle with salaries that cannot keep up with fast-rising consumer prices.

 (Reporting by Hugh Bronstein; Editing by Ana Nicolaci da Costa)